gridsmartercities/python-serverless-template/README.md

 ### Buildspec Files

-Two buildspec files are included, one for the *dev* build and the other for the *stg* (Staging) build.
-A production build could also be generated from the *stg* buildspec, and could be triggered when, say, the integration tests have successfully run on the staging build.
+Three buildspec files are included, one for the *dev* build, one for the *stg* (Staging) build, and one for the *prod* build.

+The *dev* build will be triggered when a Pull Request occurs in Github.
+The *stg* build will be triggered when a Pull Request is merged into the master branch.
+The *prod* build will be automatically triggered when a *stg* build runs successfully.

 ### API Contract Specification